 Just beyond Tabgha, on a high hill, is the famous Mount of the Beatitudes, now the site of an Italian convent.
 Here Jesus preached the Sermon on the Mount—the site, though beautiful in itself, bears a special feeling of spirituality.
 As you stand on the hill, the acoustics often seem crystal-clear; you can imagine the listening crowds and the words of Jesus reverberating over the countryside.
 There are many good views of the Sea of Galilee and its surroundings, but the vista from this place is among the most magnificent.
 One odd fact about this church is the inscription on the sanctuary, which informs you that the entire project was built by Mussolini in 1937.

-The domed church building itself is open daily from 8:30am to noon and 2:30 to 5pm.
+The domed church building itself is open daily from 8:30 to 11:30am and 2:30 to 4:40pm.
 Admission is free, but the fee per car is NIS 10.
 If you go by bus from Tiberius, ask the driver to let you off at the closest stop, which is 1km ( 2/3 mile) from the church.
 There are benches along the way to rest on as you make the climb.

 Capernaum (Kfar Nahum)